-Both women and men need 1,000 mg of elemental calcium a day during midlife.
+Choose supplements: Both women and men need 1,000 mg of elemental calcium a day during midlife.
 The need rises to 1,500 to 2,000 mg daily after menopause in women and after age 65 in men.
 In case this requirement does not get fulfilled, supplements should be opted.
 It should be made sure that the supplement contains vitamin D, which facilitates the absorption of calcium.
-Take preventive medication:

 Thus by being well informed and proactive about osteoporosis and being aware about the preventive measures you can save yourself and your family members from a lifetime of suffering and disability.

 comments powered by Disqus

 - Pak group uses ‘pellet-hit’ images of PM Modi, Amitabh Bachchan for Kashmir issue